vtrf/monorepo/glorifiedgluercom/content/blog/2022-05-11-starting-personal-monorepo.md

 took out part of the joy of bulding out something and seeing it run.

 Is this going to work?
-I have no idea as I don't much experience with monorepos.
+I have no idea as I don't have much experience with monorepos.
 I'm not really sure if this is going to scale or bore me in other ways.
 The only certainty I have is that I'm having fun doing it _right now_!

 [^1]: https://blog.replit.com/nix
 [^2]: https://shopify.engineering/what-is-nix